CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 - *"I want to briefly look at one other crazy example"* - Chandler Carruth prior to this example

-Before we examine the modulo optimization in the video, we first need to re-gather the baseline data.
-For this, we'll start with base made.
+Before we examine the modulo optimization in the video, we need to re-gather the baseline data.
+For this, we'll start `baseMod`.
 Here is the C++ code.

 ```cpp
 // Baseline for intuitive modulo operation